-Amid Outcry, NBC Says it Will Not Air Golden Globes in 2022
+Amid Outcry, NBC Says It Will Not Air Golden Globes in 2022

 "These measures ensure that the current membership of the HFPA will remain in the majority and that the next Golden Globe Awards will be decided with the same fundamental problems that have existed for years," said Tchen.

-The Globes, produced by Dick Clark Productions, have suffered ratings drops in recent years but still rank among the most-watched award shows — usually third to the Oscars and the Grammys.
-The 78th Golden Globes, held February 28, attracted 6.9 million viewers, a 63% drop from the 2020 telecast, watched by 18.4 million.
+The Globes, produced by dick clark productions, have suffered ratings drops in recent years but still rank among the most-watched award shows — usually third to the Oscars and the Grammys.
+The 78th Golden Globes, held Feb.
+28, attracted 6.9 million viewers, a 63% drop from the 2020 telecast, watched by 18.4 million.

+Amid Outcry, NBC Says It Will Not Air Golden Globes in 2022